baaivision/Emu3.5/README.md

 ## 🔥 News

+- **2025-11-28 · 🌐 Emu3.5 Web & Mobile Apps Live** — Official product experience is **now available** on the web at [zh.emu.world](https://zh.emu.world) (Mainland China) and [emu.world](https://emu.world) (global) 🎉 The new homepage highlights featured cases and a “Get Started” entry, while the workspace and mobile apps bring together creation, inspiration feed, history, profile, and language switch across web, Android APK, and H5. *([See more details](#official-web--mobile-apps) below.)*
 - **2025-11-19 · 🚀 vLLM Offline Inference Released** — Meet `inference_vllm.py` with a new cond/uncond batch scheduler, delivering **4–5× faster end-to-end generation** on vLLM 0.11.0 across Emu3.5 tasks.
 Jump to [#Run Inference with vLLM](#run-inference-with-vllm) for setup guidance and see PR [#47](https://github.com/baaivision/Emu3.5/pull/47) for full details.
 - **2025-11-17 · 🎛️ Gradio Demo (Transformers Backend)** — Introduced `gradio_demo_image.py` and `gradio_demo_interleave.py` presets for the standard Transformers runtime, providing turnkey T2I/X2I and interleaved generation experiences with streaming output.
 Try the commands in [#Gradio Demo](#3-gradio-demo) to launch both UIs locally.